Labor Law Cases

-Construction work is inherently dangerous especially during high elevation work using scaffolding, ladders or on top of roofs.
-Because a minor lapse in concentration or focus could result in a fall or other accident, workers should be supplied with the requisite safety equipment.
+Construction work is imminently dangerous especially during high elevation work using scaffolding, ladders or on top of roofs.
+A minor lapse in the worker’s concentration or focus could result in a fall or other serious accident.

-For these reasons, certain states impose stringent requirements on property owners or other parties on construction site.
-For example, the State of New York enacted Sections 240 and 241 of the New York Labor Law Statutes places a duty on the property owner and/or the general contractor to provide a safe workplace for construction projects which occur at the premises.
+Some states have implemented stringent requirements on property owners or other parties on construction sites for these reasons.
+For example, the State of New York enacted Sections 240 and 241 of the New York Labor Law Statutes and placed additional responsibilities on the property owner or general contractor for the safety of construction projects.

-The law sets forth the following criteria for coverage under the statute set forth by the law:
+The following criteria for coverage under the statute set forth by the law:

-- The accident occurs during the construction, demolition or repair of a building or structure and,
+- The accident must occur during the construction, demolition or repair of a building or structure and,

-- The accident involved the use of ladders, scaffolding, hoists, stays, slings, hangers, blocks, pulleys, braces, irons, ropes or similar devices and,
+- The accident involves ladders, scaffolding, hoists, stays, slings, hangers, blocks, pulleys, braces, irons, ropes or similar devices and,

-- The accident was related to the elevation of the worker's proximity.
-That is, the injury must have resulted from a fall from a working platform (ladder, scaffold, etc.) or something falling from a height while the victim was working at an elevation.
+- The accident was related to the elevation of the worker.
+In other words, the injury must have resulted from a fall from a working platform (ladder, scaffold, etc.) or something falling from a height while the victim was working at an elevation.

-These types of laws provide compensation for the victims and also prevent many accidents from occurring in the first place.
-And although certain fact patterns may establish strict liability on the general contractor or property owner, the length of the judicial process remains an obstacle for plaintiffs in these lawsuits.
+Labor laws provide compensation for the victim and help the prevention of accidents from happening in the first place.
+Although certain fact patterns may establish strict liability on the general contractor or property owner, the lengthy judicial process can be an obstacle for plaintiffs facing these types of lawsuits.

 Thank you for choosing Fair Rate Funding.